-In the wake of a spate of delicious looking carp belly salad pics on Facebook, Outdoorstype takes a closer look at carp in the Murray River, where they’re from, and how to catch and cook them.
+In the wake of a spate of delicious looking carp belly salad pics on Facebook, Outdoorstype takes a closer look at carp in the Murray River.

 How to catch carp

-It’s easy to catch carp, but here’s some basic tips and tricks to ensure you get some.
-Remember that any carp caught anywhere in South Australia must NOT be returned to the water.
-Carp are a PEST, but that doesn’t mean you can’t target them, or find a tasty way to cook them.
+It’s easy to catch carp and here’s some basic tips and tricks to make sure you get a few.
+Remember, any carp caught anywhere in South Australia must NOT be returned to the water.
+Carp are a PEST, but that doesn’t mean you can’t target them or find a tasty way to cook them.

-A rod and reel is recommended, but hand-lines will do the job.
-A simple running sinker set up incorporates a short “leader” to helps keep the hook clear of most snags.
-Size of hook isn’t important.
-A size four or six hook, about a centimetre wide, is fine.
+A rod and reel is best but hand-lines will do.
+Use a simple running sinker set-up incorporating a short “leader” to help keep the hook clear of most snags.
+The size of hook isn’t too important.
+I use a size four or six hook, about a centimetre wide.
 A bean or ball sinker about the size of a thumbnail is heavy enough.

 When you cast, don’t try and lob the bait into the middle of the river.
-Cast it nice and easy, about 10-20 metres from the bank.
-Buy a rod holder from fishing stores or find a stick nearby you can shove into the ground to prop up your rod.
+Cast it nice and easy – about 10-20 metres from the bank.
+Buy a rod holder from fishing stores or find a stick nearby you can shove into the ground to prop up your rod while you wait.
 When the rod is propped in the rod holder at a gentle angle, your rod tip should be facing toward the water along the same line that the line disappears into the water.
 Gently wind some line in to take up the slack but don’t make it too tight.
 Clip a bell to the top of the rod and go do other stuff while you wait for the fish to bite.

-Bait fishing on the Murray River means the fish generally hook themselves.
-Fishing for carp with bait in the Murray River doesn’t rely on messing around with finicky bites.
-Outdoorstype usually waits for two or three hits on the bait (rings on the bell) and strikes on the next one.
-What is interesting is that carp will sometimes take your bait and then just stay still.
-Thinking nothing’s happened for a while, you check your bait and find you’ve hooked a large carp.
+Fishing with bait on the Murray River means the fish generally hook themselves.
+You won’t have to rely on messing around with finicky bites.
+I usually wait for two or three hits on the bait (rings on the bell) and strike on the next tug to make sure they’re hooked.
+Sometimes carp will take your bait and stay still – you check your bait – and only then find you’ve hooked a big carp.

 What do you do with carp when you’ve caught them?

-You absolutely must remove and dispose of all remains properly and not leave them lying around the river banks.
-If you fished for them, it’s your responsibility to deal with them.
+You must remove and dispose of all remains.
+Don’t leave them lying around the river banks.
+If you fished for them – it’s your responsibility to deal with them.
 Think about that before you fish.